GSto/digital-garden/notes/your first software project.md

 A series of notes for non-technical founders and stakeholders who are working on a software project for the first time.

 I've worked in software for over a decade, and I have a good sense of what increases and decreases a project's chance of success.
-The aim of these notes is to increase clarity and encourage collaboration on both sides of the table.
+These notes aim to increase clarity and encourage collaboration on both sides of the table.

 If you haven't worked in software, you may be used to projects that have a fixed definition of success, requirements, timeline and budget.
 Your software projects will have none of those, which is a good thing.
 Why is this?
 Read on.

 ## Writing software is creative, not mechanical
-Some people think that writing software is like hiring a construction workers to follow a blueprint.
-Instead, its more akin to being both builder and architect, and alternating between the two.
+Some people think that writing software is like hiring construction workers to follow a blueprint.
+Instead, it's more akin to being both builder and architect and alternating between the two.
 You do some initial blueprinting ([[shaping]]), then build some.
 Get feedback, and repeat.

-To be fair, some software developers like to focus exclusively on the building aspect, and ignore other factors because writing code is discrete, legible, and within their domain.
-These are the developers that will do exactly as they are told with no regards to wether or not it increases the project's chance of success.
+To be fair, some software developers like to focus exclusively on the building aspect & ignore other factors because writing code is discrete, legible, and within their domain.
+These are the developers who will do exactly as they are told with no regard to whether or not it increases the project's chance of success.
 Be wary of hiring these kinds of developers unless you are an experienced technical manager who knows how to corral them.

 ## There are no guarantees; only increasing and decreasing chances of success.
 What 'success' means is project-dependent.
 But in most cases, there is no way to 100% guarantee the success of a project.
 Software engineering is a game of betting and taking calculated risks.
-You can only do things that increase and decrease a projects chance of success.
+You can only do things that increase and decrease a project's chance of success.

 Working on software requires an [[uncertainty mindset]].